beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.md

 * Based on [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate)
 * Uses [Select2](http://ivaynberg.github.io/select2/) to enhance dropdowns

+<h3>TODOS</h3>
+* Add the ability to disable using select2
+* A Pro version with more cool features!
+* Look into compatibility with other plugins (feel free to suggest)

 <h2> Installation </h2>

 1. Upload `beautiful-taxonomy-filters` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Follow the instructions found in Settings > Taxonomy filters to get you started!
+3. Follow the instructions found in Settings > Taxonomy filters to get you started!

 <h2> Frequently Asked Questions </h2>